akdenizcse/pl-evaluation-sevdacerenr/README.md

 <a name="Why-Shall-We-Use-It"></a>
-## Why Shall We Use It ?
+## Why Shall We Use It :grey_question:

 R language have become most popular language in the world of Data Science.
 It is heavily used in analyzing data that is both structured and unstructured.

 **Except that it can be used for data analysis R is should be used because :**

-* interactive language
+:small_blue_diamond: interactive language

-* data structures
+:small_blue_diamond: data structures

-* graphics
+:small_blue_diamond: graphics

-* missing values
+:small_blue_diamond: missing values

-* functions as first class objects
+:small_blue_diamond: functions as first class objects

-* packages
+:small_blue_diamond: packages

-* community
+:small_blue_diamond: community

 Data analysis is inherently an interactive process — what you see at one stage determines what you want to do next.
 Interactivity is important.
 Language is important.
 The two together — an interactive language — is even more than their sum.
 But there is a down-side: compromises between interactive use and programming use are the cause of some user trauma.